Malcolm Gladwell Blink Pdf Free Download

 In the end I think I was most disappointed by the fact that all the elements to create a good book WERE present here, and the failure is due in large part to how he puts it all together and his ability to analyze all the disparate ideas properly (insert irony here).
 Evolution has built into us shortcuts to react quickly to stimuli in our environment.
 Our experience, whether broadly cultural or personal, prunes, enhances, changes those built in shortcuts as we go through life.
 Some develop as unfair biases towards people of different races.
 Some develop as we become experts in a subject.
 Thus some can be trusted and some can't.
 Our brains can't tell the difference between fact and fiction, only between experience and non experience, and so it's important to be aware of what kind of decision making goes on under the surface and what factors are involved in those decisions so we can be more aware of whether to trust them or not.
 Other factors can affect decision making, such as our emotional state due to the physiological changes that take place during those times, and this too is important to understand because it radically alters our perception during those times.
 The most important thing to remember is that experience translates into instinct through synaptic change, and through work and training we can increase the effectiveness of our gut reactions and snap decisions, but due to biases and our altered states during emotional situations those instincts should not always be trusted outright.
 There you go Malcolm Gladwell, please feel free to use this in the next printing.
 No citation necessary.

-I found the book fascinating for its close look into social interactions, particularly between two people, and for explaining why i sometimes I think the way tha
+...moreI found the book fascinating for its close look into social interactions, particularly between two people, and for explaining why i sometimes I think the way tha

-I found the book fascinating for its close look into social interactions, particularly between two people, and for explaining why i sometimes I think the way that I do.
+This work is worth a read, if not more than one.
+I hesitate to say too much, since I believe the conclusions it reaches are explored in the very beginning and will immediately inform the reader of its relevance.
+I don't know why that came out so long winded, the reader will find out how interested they are by the first or second chapter.I found the book fascinating for its close look into social interactions, particularly between two people, and for explaining why i sometimes I think the way that I do.
 The intuitive process of understanding is one that has made a lot of sense to me, and I am glad this book takes a microscope to that underpinning of society's operation.
 The examples in the book are relevant, timely and buttress the argument well.
 Especially the story about the psychologist that has a 90 percent success rate of whether a relationship would last past 7 years.

 The author's decision to skip a little exposition on detractors from the intuitive system of problem solving was a little disappointing, although I do understand that Blink is not, nor pretends to be a scholarly work.
 Instead it purports to be a lighthouse for a part of our decision-making that is often ignored in society and stays hidden from our conscious understanding.
 We often don't know why we like or dislike someone the way we do, and yet we allow that judgment to affect our interaction extremely or waffle endlessly over trying to deny or prove our first impression.
 How many times do you remember saying " really wanted to like that," that being a dress or a person or a book and how much time has it wasted.
 Or why it sometimes take only a moment for a person to decide whether or not an idea has merit.